colts70/Why-a-main-site-is-necessary-for-DFH-SFH-and-how-it-works/README.md

 - Why the **stack is separate**
 - How the **stack points back to the main site**
 - How the **10 anchors connect together**
-- Why the **sitemap is the “map of everything”** machines can follow
+- Why the **sitemap anchor is the “map of everything”** machines can follow

 ---